 Who is this course for?

-This tourism course contains two streams: one suitable for people who are completely new to tour guiding and one for experienced tour guides who want to develop their knowledge and skills further.
+This tourism course contains two streams.
+One stream is for people who are completely new to tour guiding or who have some experience but have not yet achieved a relevant guiding qualification.
+The other stream is for people who already hold a relevant guiding qualification and who want to develop their knowledge and skills further.

-The application deadline is Tuesday 31 July and interviews will take place between Friday 31 August and Sunday 2 September.
+All applicants will be invited to attend an interview, which will involve giving a three-minute talk on an assigned topic.
+The application deadline is Wednesday 31 July and interviews will take place between Friday 30 August and Sunday 1 September.

 The course involves a mixture of classroom-based sessions and practice walks in the City of Westminster.

-Course tutors Catherine Cartwright and Fiona Lukas are both qualified as Westminster guides, City of London guides and Blue Badge guides, and they have extensive experience of tutoring and examining student guides.
+Our course tutors are all qualified guides with extensive experience of tutoring and examining student guides.

 The course is currently closed for new bookings, please keep an eye on our website for future dates.

 If you have any questions about the course, please get in touch with us via the details at the bottom of this page.